Arteglam/BoardGameHub/README.md

 The project uses Angular material library.

-You will need the apiKey to access the Firebase functionality.
+You will need the apiKey in the environment.ts file to access the Firebase functionality.
 ##